SUOlivia/FARtools/README.md

 `-h`    or  `--help`        to show the help text

+`--cap` or  `--easy`        to enable cap mode, intended to be used for people who aren't familiar with the command prompt

 `-a`    or  `--add`         to add a new file to the archive

 `-rn`   or  `--rename`      to rename an already existing file in the archive